jlema/photo-gallery-manager/README.md

 - Same as /galleries/:galleryId/photos/:photoId/meta

-## Next Steps

-There are a lot of things that could be added to this project.
-Here&#39;s a laundry list of some possible improvements:

-1. Additions to the user interface:

-- Allow users to sign up for an account and authenticate.
-- Allow users to create / edit / delete galleries.
-- Allow users to edit / delete photos.
-- Allow users to transfer photos from one gallery to another.
-- Overall UX beautification.

-2. Updates to the REST API:

-- Add authentication and restrict different endpoints like delete to only admins.
-- Allow users to browse to galleries or photos by name instead of ID.
-  - The schema was designed for this, as names are required to be unique.
-- Utilize AWS S3 or Cloudinary as a cloud storage solution instead of storing images to mongoDB.
-- Remove unused endpoint /galleries/:galleryId/photos/:photoId/meta

 ## Gratitude

-Great appreciation goes to Yogesh Chavan for providing the tutorial I used as a baseline for this project, and to the staff and instructors at Nucamp bootcamp for their support and care.
+Great appreciation goes to Yogesh Chavan for providing the tutorial I used as a baseline for this project.

 ## References